jubatus/website/source/en/common_structs.rst

    This is an RPC method for **proxy**.
    When you use this for server, RPC error will be raised.

+.. mpidl:method:: string get_name()

+   :return:     Name of target cluster

+   Get ``name`` of target cluster of this client object.
+   ``name`` is a string value to uniquely identify a task in the ZooKeeper cluster.
+   This method does **not** any network communication.

+.. mpidl:method:: void set_name(string new_name)

+   :param id:   Name of new target cluster

+   Set ``name`` of target cluster of this client object.
+   ``name`` is a string value to uniquely identify a task in the ZooKeeper cluster.
+   You can switch the target Jubatus cluster among multiple tasks with one client object.
+   This method does **not** any network communication.

 .. mpidl:method:: mprpc_client get_client()

   :return: MessagePack-RPC client instance